nicofirst1/MAS-Traffic-Control/MarkDown/Journal.md

 This approach has been discarded since there is no easy way to remove traffic lights (network geometry) form this imported scenarios.
 Using OSM instead.

-#### Router
-We could use a custom router to choose random direction in the grid.

-- Create a router which is like MinicityRouter but makes car exit the map more often []